Golden-chested tanager

 The golden-chested tanager (Bangsia rothschildi) is a species of bird in the family Thraupidae.

 It is found in Colombia and Ecuador.

 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.

 Etymology

 Both parts of the Latin binomial honor early ornithologists.
-Bangsia is named for Outram Bangs, a United States zoologist and collector; the specific epithet rothschildi honors Lionel Walter 2nd Baron Rothschild of Trig who was an English ornithologist, entomologist, collector, and publisher.
+Bangsia is named for Outram Bangs, a United States zoologist and collector; the specific epithet rothschildi honors Lionel Walter Rothschild, 2nd Baron Rothschild of Tring who was an English ornithologist, entomologist, collector, and publisher.

 Distribution

 Bangsia rothschildi is endemic to the northwestern South American countries of Colombia and Ecuador.

 Habitat

-The Golden-chested Tanager can be found in a narrow elevational band of humid and heavily forested tropical lowland evergreen forests, pre-montane forests, forest borders and edges, and pluvial foothill forests in the Lower Tropical Zone in Ecuador and Colombia.
+The golden-chested tanager can be found in a narrow elevational band of humid and heavily forested tropical lowland evergreen forests, pre-montane forests, forest borders and edges, and pluvial foothill forests in the Lower Tropical Zone in Ecuador and Colombia.
 Typically the species is seen in the mid-levels and subcanopy forest strata.
 Additional habitats used by this species include Montane Evergreen Forest.